PRIYA: A New Suite of Lyman-alpha Forest Simulations for Cosmology: Simulations

 At the time of reionization, each gas particle has its temperature boosted to $15,000$ K, to account for the (subgrid) heating effect of ionization fronts.
 Our patchy reionization model thus naturally includes effects of reionization which persist to low redshift \citep{Montero:2019}.
 We base our model on the radiative transfer simulations of Ref.~\citep{DAloisio:2019}, who found a boost of $\sim 20,000$ K. However, we found that a temperature boost of $20,000$ K and a reionization redshift of $7$ produced a simulation with higher IGM temperatures than observed at $z\sim 6$ \cite{Gaikwad:2020}.
 Our simulation is much lower resolution and has much longer timesteps, suggesting that we should expect a certain amount of subgrid cooling between the passage of a reionization front and any given particle in our simulation box becoming active.

 We vary the reionization redshift $z_{HI}$ over the range $6.5 - 8$.
+For the highest $z_{HI} = 8$, $5\%$ of the box is reionized by $z=9.5$ and $95\%$ by $z=7$.
+The corresponding 5 and 95 \% volume quantiles for $z_{HI} = 6.5$ are $z=8$ and $z=5.5$, and for $z_{HI} = 7.25$, $z=6.2$ and $z=8.6$.
+Our emulator thus includes models where reionization finishes at $z < 6$, as suggested by some recent quasar dark gap measurements \cite{Zhu:2022}.
 After reionization the homogeneous UV background is not sufficiently intense to preserve a thermal equilibrium and so the gas cools.
 Since the IGM temperature is only measured for $z < 5.8$ \cite{Gaikwad:2020}, $z_{HI}$ is observationally degenerate with the size of the reionization temperature boost.
 Our ultimate constraints on the reionization redshift should thus be understood to be conditional on a boost of $15,000$ K.